Emotional Eating Therapy

 This is not a quick weight loss solution, but rather a long-term physical and emotional health solution.
 In therapy, you will learn to tune into and respond to your body’s needs in a way that nurtures and supports your best self.

 Therapy for Emotional Eating Can Help You:

 - Learn to recognize, understand, and meet your needs

-- Take the judgment out of food and make peace with food
+- Take the judgment out of food and make peace with food, mind, and body

 - Stop emotional eating and conquer cravings